- What is the Client-Server Model?

 8. DHCP Server

-Q. Name two processes in the client server model for interaction?
+Q.3: Name two processes in the client-server model for interaction.

-A: The two processes in client-server model are: –
+Ans: The two processes in the client-server model are: –

 - Remote Procedure Calls (RPC)

-Q: What Is Acid Property In Client Server Environment?
+Q.3: What is the Acid Property In the Client Server Environment?

-A: Andrew Reuter in 1983 coined the term ACID, which stands for Atomicity, Consistence, Isolation and Durability.
+Ans: Andrew Reuter in 1983 coined the term ACID, which stands for Atomicity, Consistency, Isolation and Durability.

-Client server model also known as the networking computing model in which a server hosts, delivers, and manages all the resources and services as requested by the client.
+The client-server model is also known as the networking computing model in which a server hosts, delivers, and manages all the resources and services as requested by the client.